 The radio emission of charged particles in air showers was first observed in 1964 by Jelley et al. (1965) at 44 MHz and by Allan & Jones 1966 at 60 MHz.
 Those early studies found strongly pulsed radio emission from air showers detected with radio antennae triggered by particle detectors.
 A dependence of the radio emission's polarization on the geomagnetic field favored a geomagnetic emission mechanism (see, e.g., Allan et al. 1967, 1969; Sun 1975).
-First quantitative radio frequency spectra were obtained from a few simultaneous narrow band observations below 100 MHz by e.g. Spencer (1969), Allan et al. (1970) and Prah (1971).
+The first quantitative radio frequency spectra were obtained from a few simultaneous narrowband observations below 100 MHz by, e.g., Spencer (1969), Allan et al. (1970), and Prah (1971).
 In this earlier work, spectra decreasing in frequency were obtained with spectral indices α between -2 and -1.
-However, radio measurements were abandoned in the late 1970s, because of strong radio frequency interference in the signal, difficulties with the interpretation of the measurements, and because of the success of alternative observing techniques.
+However, radio measurements were abandoned in the late 1970s because of strong radio frequency interference in the signal, difficulties with the interpretation of the measurements, and because of the success of alternative observing techniques.
 An excellent review of the early work can be found in Allan (1971).

-Interest in the radio technique was revived by the LOPES group (Falcke et al. 2005) and by the CODALEMA group (Ardouin et al. 2006), both using for the first time digital data acquisition and powerful computers for data analysis on the digitized radio signal.
-LOPES, the LOfar Prototype Station, measured a linear dependence of the electric field amplitude of the radio emission in extensive cosmic-ray air showers on the energy of the primary particle.
+Interest in the radio technique was revived by the LOFAR Prototype Station (LOPES) group (Falcke et al. 2005) and by the Cosmic ray Detection Array with Logarithmic ElectroMagnetic Antennas (CODALEMA) group (Ardouin et al. 2006), both using digital data acquisition and powerful computers for data analysis on digitized radio signal for the first time.
+LOFAR is the Low Frequency Array.
+LOPES measured a linear dependence of the electric field amplitude of the radio emission in extensive cosmic-ray air showers on the energy of the primary particle.
 This result was an important step in proving the radio emission process to be coherent.

 The following two radio emission mechanisms are believed to mainly contribute to the production of electromagnetic radiation in air showers.
 First, the geomagnetic mechanism generates beamed synchrotron emission through relativistic electron-positron pairs in the Earth's magnetic field, which is believed to be the dominant mechanism (Allan et al. 1967; Allan et al. 1969).
 This ansatz led to the description of coherent geosynchrotron emission at meter wavelengths (Falcke & Gorham 2003).
-Second, relativistic particles emit Cherenkov radiation as a kind of photonic shockwave (Askaryan 1962,1965; Kahn & Lerche 1966).
+Second, relativistic particles emit Cherenkov radiation as a kind of photonic shockwave (Askarvan 1962, 1965; Kahn & Lerche 1966).
 However, the Cherenkov emission mechanism is more efficient in denser media than air, like water and ice.
-Additionally, radio emission in air showers was claimed to be dependent on the geoelectric field, and it was found, that strong electric fields in thunderstorm clouds can amplify the measured radio amplitudes (Mandolesi et al. 1974; Gurevich et al. 2004; Buitink et al. 2007).
+Additionally, radio emission in air showers was claimed to be dependent on the geoelectric field, and it was found that strong electric fields in thunderstorm clouds can amplify the measured radio amplitudes (Mandolesi et al. 1974; Gurevich et al. 2004; Buitink et al. 2007).